-exercise a high degree of caution in Panama due to high levels of criminal activity and incidents of civil unrest.
-Pay close attention to your personal security at all times.
+Exercise a high degree of caution in Panama due to high levels of crime and civil unrest.
+Pay close attention to your personal security at all times, particularly after dark.
 Monitor the media and other sources about possible new security risks.

-not to travel to the Darien Gap, beyond Yaviza, because of the risk of violent criminal activity.
+Do not travel to the Darien Gap, beyond Yaviza, because of the risk of violent crime.

 Entry and exit

-Embassy or Consulate of Panama for the most up to date information.
+embassy or consulate of Panama for up-to-date information.

-If you are travelling to Panama through the United States of America (US), or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
-Make sure you check your visa requirements with the nearest
+If you're travelling or transiting through the United States of America you must meet US entry/transit requirements.
+Check your visa requirements with an

 United States of America.